overlord1109/commit-analyser/README.md

 The core logic to identify whether a parameter was removed is as follows:

-1. Obtain old and new function signature with their name and parameter type list.
+1. Obtain old and new function signatures with their name and parameter type list.

    e.g.

-        Old function signature: "myFunc" : \["int", "MyClass", "long"\]
+        Old function signature: "myFunc" : ["int", "MyClass", "long"]

-        New function signature: "myFunc" : \["int", "MyClass", "double"\]
+        New function signature: "myFunc" : ["int", "MyClass", "double"]

    _Note: local parameter variables are not considered as they do not change function signatures_
-2. Element-wise compare each parameter from old list to corresponding parameter from new list, if there is a mismatch, report that parameter was removed from the list.
+2. Element-wise compare each parameter from old list to corresponding parameter from new list.

-## Sample Reports:

-Please find sample reports in `/reports` directory generated for some popular Java repositories:
-* [redisson](https://github.com/redisson/redisson.git) : ~6000 commits on default branch, 2m40s to generate report on my local machine
-* [retrofit](https://github.com/square/retrofit.git) : ~2000 commits on default branch, 46s to generate report on my local machine
-* [spring-boot](https://github.com/spring-projects/spring-boot.git) ~30000 commits on default branch, 7m40s to generate report on my local machine

-_Note: times mentioned include time taken to clone the repository_
+   In case of a mismatch, report that parameter was removed from the list.

+   Essentially, if the old parameter list is not a prefix of the new parameter list, a parameter is considered to as removed. i.e. such a case would also be part of the report:

+        Old function signature: "myFunc" : ["int", "short"]

+        New function signature: "myFunc" : ["int", "long", "String", "int"]

+   Here, the program considers the second "int" parameter was removed.

+Rationale behind this logic is:

+* Simplicity
+* Local parameter variable names do not form a part of the function signature.
+Thus, it is questionable for the analyser to arbit that if a parameter has changed place, then that parameter carries the same function as before and should not be considered as "removed".

+  e.g. Consider a function signature `"test" : ["ClassA", "int"]` which was changed to `"test" : ["String", "ClassA", "MyInterfaceImpl", "int", "List<Integer>"]`
+       Should the analyser confidently assert that the original `ClassA` and `int` parameters hold same functionality in the changed method?
+Or should it report this method?
+This is a potential point of contention.

+I would like to propose another logic, which, in retrospect, might have been more appropriate:

+Consider parameter lists as ordered sets.
+If the old parameter set is a subset of the new parameter set, then no parameter was removed and such occurence would not be reported.

+Illustration of proposed method:

+        Old function signature: "myFunc" : ["int", "short"]

+        New function signature: "myFunc" : ["int", "long", "String", "short"]

+The ordered set `["int", "int"]` is a subset (order  maintained) of `["int", "long", "String", "short"]`.
+Thus, no parameter is removed.

+In view of time and scope, I used the first approach.
+However, adopting the second approach should not be too difficult to implement (Java natively provides TreeSet, an ordered set implementation).

 ## Current assumptions: